English : Creative Writing

 University of Cincinnati 3 + 3 Law School Admissions

 This major welcomes eligible students who would like to earn a bachelor’s degree and a UC law degree in just six years, saving a year of tuition and time over the traditional path to becoming a lawyer.
 Students will receive careful advising to complete their major and A&S core degree requirements in 3 years.
-More information is available here.
+More information is available on the College of Law 3+3 Programs page.

 Publications and Organizations